 - a.
-Brompton and Sawdon Community Primary School is aware that suicide is the leading cause of death in young people and that we play a vital role in helping to prevent young suicide. - b.
-Our school wants to ensure that pupils and staff are as suicide-safe as possible and that our governors, parents and carers, teaching staff, support staff, pupils and other key stakeholders are aware of our commitment to be a Suicide-Safer school a.
+Brompton and Sawdon Community Primary school is aware that suicide is the leading cause of death in young people and that we play a vital role in helping to prevent young suicide. - b.
+Our school want to ensure that pupils and staff are as suicide-safe as possible and that our governors, parents and carers, teaching staff, support staff, pupils and other key stakeholders are aware of our commitment to be a Suicide-Safer school a.
 Suicidal thoughts are common b.
 Suicide is complex

 2. Our beliefs about suicide and contributory factors.
-[Name of school or college] acknowledges that:
+We acknowledge that: